Multivariate Inference of Network Moments by Subsampling: Introduction

-Among the aforementioned methods, those most relevant to our study are the subsampling method of \cite{zhang2022edgeworth} and \cite{lunde2023subsampling}, along with the bootstrap methods of \cite{levin2019bootstrapping} and \cite{green2022bootstrapping}, which also focus on the distribution of motif counts from the population model.
-However, these studies primarily address the resampling approximation of the marginal distribution for a single motif, offering a limited view of network structure by isolating individual aspects without considering interactions among motifs.
-Such marginal distributions fail to capture the full complexity of network interdependencies, potentially leading to less robust inferences.
-For example, when comparing two gene coexpression networks, $G_1$ and $G_2$, from different gene sets, suppose we examine the counts (properly normalized for network size) of two motifs, 2-star ($\xtwoline$) and 3-star ($\xtriangle$), separately.
-We might find that $G_1$ has a statistically higher proportion of both motifs compared to $G_2$.
-However, since a 2-star is a subgraph of a 3-star, these counts are highly dependent.
-A greater number of 2-stars generally indicates more 3-stars, which might not provide additional insights into the differences between the networks beyond what is already indicated by the 2-stars.
-Ignoring this dependence can lead to false positive and redundant comparison, and thus, basing analysis and inference solely on separate marginal distributions can produce misleading scientific conclusions.
-This issue is further discussed in our examples in Section~\ref{sec:RealData}.
-The examples there underline the need to explore the joint distribution of motif counts as a crucial tool for understanding multivariate objectives like dependence structures and conditional distributions.
+Among these methods, those most closely related to our study are the subsampling approaches of \cite{zhang2022edgeworth} and \cite{lunde2023subsampling} and the bootstrap approaches of \cite{levin2019bootstrapping} and \cite{green2022bootstrapping}, all of which focus on the distribution of motif counts from the population model.
+However, these studies address the resampling approximation of the \emph{marginal} distribution for a single motif, offering a necessarily limited view of network structure.
+Marginal distributions characterize each motif in isolation and cannot capture the dependence structure among motifs, potentially leading to less informative or even misleading inferences.
+Consider, for instance, comparing two gene coexpression networks from distinct gene sets.
+Examined separately, the 2-star ($\xtwoline$) and 3-star ($\xthreestar$) counts may appear indistinguishable between the two networks.
+Yet since a 2-star is a subgraph of a 3-star, the two counts are inherently correlated.
+Conditioning on the 2-star level, one network may exhibit a significantly elevated 3-star frequency, revealing a structural difference that no marginal test can detect.
+This issue is central to our real data application in Section~\ref{sec:RealData}, which underscores the need to analyze the \emph{joint} distribution of motif counts as a fundamental tool for multivariate network inference.